 One of the biggest challenges of getting a heritage breed like some of the ones listed above is that they can sometimes be hard to find.
 Fortunately, the Hereford pig, while also a heritage breed, is easier to procure than others.

-We actually love this pig because we have found its meat to be one of the most delicious.
+We love this pig breed because we have found its meat to be one of the most delicious.
 The are good meat hogs to raise because they have an easy-going temperament.

 What’s more, it can adapt well to most climates, as well as get fat easily, so beginner pig raisers would find it easy to care for.